distbit0/distbit.xyz/_posts/2023-06-15-novelty-and-relevance-as-criteria-for-evaluating-ideas.md

 articleUrl: https://distbit.xyz/Novelty-and-relevance-as-criteria-for-evaluating-ideas
 author: distbit
 category: blog
-date: '2023-06-15 00:00 '
+date: 2023-06-15 00:00
 description: null
 headerImage: false
 layout: post
 tag:
 - main
 title: Novelty and relevance as criteria for evaluating ideas
+---

----The below factors are useful for determining how much attention, thought and memory to allocate to to an idea:
+The below factors are useful for determining how much attention, thought and memory to allocate to to an idea:
 - Relevance of the idea to the ones existing ideas
 	- Relevance to existing ideas implies:
 		- better understanding of the idea due to context for it provided by other relevant ideas